srich36/TodayILearned/til_docs/OS/Memory.md

 ### Prepaging

 - To help reduce the initial number of page faults that come from on-demand paging you can prepage - bring multiple pages into memory at once

+### Object Storage

+- Some storage systems that are more computer than user facing don't use filesystems for storage.
+Instead, they provide a pool of storage, and can access, modify, store, delete, an object by only its object ID
+  - Hadoop file system (HDFS)
+  - These can scale horizontally to be petabytes in size
+  - a.k.a *Content Addressable Storage* because objects can be retrieved based on their contents
+- s3, facebook, dropbox, spotify, etc. all use object storage
+- Compute is done on the machines that actually host the data, then the results are sent over the network to other machines in the object storage cluster when data is requested